alejandro61299/Minimaps_Personal_Research/docs/index.md

 Once we have the transformation methods of units we can generate the texture of the minimap.
 To do this iterate throught all the layers tiles and draw a tileset tile sprite  in a scaled size corresponding to the width and height of minimap tiles.
 This is the responsibility of the  `GenerateMinimapTexture()` method.

 This method creates the final texture and the minimap texture.
 These textures will be used later in the drawing of the minimap.
-What you have to keep in mind is that we change the SDL_Render render target in order to draw in a texture (in this case minimap_texture) instead of the default texture that is the texture that the SDL_Window has internally.
+What you have to keep in mind is that we change the SDL_Render target in order to draw in a texture (in this case minimap_texture) instead of the default texture that is the texture that the SDL_Window has internally.
 For more information on this topic I leave the [SDL_SetRenderTarget ()](https://wiki.libsdl.org/SDL_SetRenderTarget)  API.